Kavia-M/ai-restaurant-reservation-assistant/Usecase_documentation.md

 ### Long Term Goal
 To transform this assistant into a **strategic AI reservation platform** that supports GoodFoods' long-term business vision.
 The long-term system will:
 - Scale across **all current and future GoodFoods outlets**, enabling multi-city and multi-chain operations.
-- Deliver **30–40% reduction in operational workload** via automation of bookings, cancellations & feedback.
+- Deliver **30–40% reduction in operational workload** via automation of bookings, cancellations and feedback.
 - Provide **proactive, agentic AI notifications** (slot reminders, special offers, personalized suggestions).
 - Integrate **Google Maps** to compute real-time travel distance, traffic-aware time estimates, and show map links directly in chat.
 - Enable **location-based restaurant discovery** using user's live location (with consent).